Help us compile the AmosWEB Free Lunch Index. Tell us about your last lunch.

 State of the ECONOMY

-Today, you are likely to spend a great deal of time watching the shopping channel trying to buy either a cross-cut paper shredder or a birthday greeting card for your father.
+Today, you are likely to spend a great deal of time calling an endless list of 800 numbers wanting to buy either a birthday greeting card for your aunt or a wall poster commemorating the moon landing.
 Be on the lookout for the last item on a shelf.

 Your Complete Scope

 The portrait on the quarter is a more accurate likeness of George Washington than that on the dollar bill.

 "I feel sorry for the person who canžt get genuinely excited about his work.
 Not only will he never be satisfied, but he will never achieve anything worthwhile. "